veebch/hbty/README.md

 # hbty

 Pico party.
 It will wait until the lights go dim, light its fake flickery candle and play happy birthday on its tiny buzzer.
+If you just want to add a flickery nightlight to a project, you can just omit the buzzer part.

 # Components
 - Raspberry pi pico